mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  because fans of Maven often write-off this feature of Buck because Maven also has a parallel mode but last time I looked this only applied to modules as a whole, not the individual activities within a module.

-Now multiply this by the number of java modules in your app, building a single DAG containing all the rules.
+Now multiply this by the number of Java modules in your app, building a single DAG containing all the rules.
 Execute the DAG across multiple cores and you can expect to have all your cores at 100% utilisation for the majority of the build.
+Our build has several thousand parallelisable jobs so effective multi-core execution really makes a difference.

 Actually Buck doesn't quite parallelise exactly this way as tests are run in parallel with each other after all the build steps are complete.
 We don't find this makes much difference to the optimal build times.
 I'm hoping to have time to submit a pull request for this one day.

-## TBC
+## To be continued...

 In the next installment we'll cover some of the other reasons why building in this way is faster.